 This luxurious off-grid cabin is set in its own secluded woodland glade and is ideal for a romantic getaway.
 You are welcome to explore the woodland which is managed as a private nature reserve.
 The cabin is handcrafted from wood, some of which is the product of Bulworthy Project’s own woodland work.
 From the rustic frame of naturally fallen heartwood oak at the front of the cabin to the window ledges of cherry wood harvested as part of restoring an area of coppice, every part of the building combines the highest standards of ecology with the exquisite beauty of wood.

 The cabin is off-grid for electricity, which is provided by solar and the water is heated by a wood burning stove, which creates a lovely cosy feel for romantic evenings.
 Within its little glade the cabin has its own private campfire and barbecue so that you can enjoy the great outdoors.
 Inside you will find all the creature comforts that you need.
-With its en suite and kitchenette everything is carefully designed to fit all the facilities that you would expect from somewhere much larger into a small space.
+With its en suite (including a shower) and kitchenette everything is carefully designed to fit all the facilities that you would expect from somewhere much larger into a small space.
 The off grid electrics don’t include any 240v sockets, but the cabin is equipped with WiFi, an electric coolbox and USB sockets so that you can charge your phone.

 As well as holding gold awards from Devon Wildlife Trust and Green Tourism, Bulworthy Project is also within and actively involved in the North Devon Biosphere which is designated by UNESCO as an area of special environmental importance.
 Every aspect of the project has been thought out with the environment in mind and we have pledged to plant a tree for every night that the cabin is booked out.

 The cabin comes complete with: